kshakib22/second-brain/content/Programming/Backend Dev/Expressjs/1-Basics of express and backend.md

 -  the use of [body-parser](../body-parser.md) module gives us access to `req.body` allowing better control of the request

+To get data from user input to the server (for example, HTML form variables) we use POST method, along with `req.body["variableName"]`

 ## Dynamic server side